gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 4. Response to mistakes / failures.

-5. And most importantly - Work life balance.For me, the 16-hour workday philosophy is nonsense.
+5. And most importantly - Work life balance.

+For me, the 16-hour workday philosophy is nonsense.
 If I don't have time to think about other things in life, I can't grow personally or professionally.
 I've worked with US teams in my first organization, and now I work with both US and Africa teams (in addition to the India team).
 Fortunately, the overall culture encourages taking leave whenever needed, whether for a personal emergency, rest, or vacation.
 People in the US don't work beyond a certain limit, but that doesn't mean they haven't created good products or scaled companies.

 In a nutshell,